1906 malaria outbreak in Ceylon: History

 In pre-colony era there no written records of malaria-related cases in Sri Lanka.
 Early 13th century small details founded Polonnaruwa Kingdom (1056–1236) as recorded by Buddhist monks write in the chronicle Mahavams.
 There was no such record of malaria-related cases Anuradhapura Kingdom (377 BC–1017 AD) period but an unclear illness report found from Anuradhapura era written stone inscriptions in Sri Lanka.
 It never recognizes malaria-related illness.
 Under the Dutch colony period Dutch Ceylon (1640–1796) located Southern Province (exclude Hambanthota district) in the wet zone reported unknown disease spread.
 It is called kale una or forest fever.
 Because most illness reported near forest areas.
 First official record found in British Colonial period (1796–1948) malaria spread rapidly reaching a major epidemic in 1934 to 1935.
 It is called "The Great Malaria Epidemic".
 During that time estimated five million people infected with disease and approximately 80,000 people died.
 British Government launch project called Anti-Malaria campaign.
 It started in 1911 but effected in 1934.
 First Campaign launch located in Kurunagala District.
-British Ceylon honored first country has been free from malaria since the 1940s.
-70 years no one cases reported in Sri Lanka.